-Results must be reported on the webpage before the stipulated deadline.
-Results can be entered, checked and changed through the webpage until the reporting deadline.
+Results must be reported on the web portal before the stipulated deadline.
+Results can be entered, checked and changed up until the reporting deadline.
 After the deadline, changes to the reported data can no longer be made by the participant.